 This is something producers and musicians who program drum arrangements know very well, and that paradoxically as drummers we don’t invest enough time into.

-That’s why I came up with a method to arrange drum beats based on 3 approaches, that allow us to master this area of drumming.
+That’s why I came up with a method to arrange drum beats based on 3 approaches, which allow us to master this area of drumming.
 The reason to focus on different angles, one at the time, is that by doing so we can internalize each concept and learn how to apply it to any groove we want to arrange.

 I think these 3 approaches cover a lot of what’s necessary in order to arrange drum parts in a creative way: